-- By mid-May the English Entrance Examination Papers (hereafter called Exam) are sent to all CEPAC Bishops and Superiors of Congregations. - The Exam is carried out by the candidate supervised by a competent person.
-This person must not be a member of the formation team or the formator of the concerned candidate. - The exam papers plus copies of the last two public examination results, high school reports (last year at school) and references and other academic certificates are to be sent to the Rector of PRS no later than the date marked on the Exam; usually around the end of June.
-The Exam papers uponarrival, are stored and then given as one batch to the markers.
+- By end of March the English Diagnostic Examination Papers (hereaftercalled Diagnostic Test) are sent to all CEPAC Bishops and Superiors of Congregations. - The Diagnostic Test is carried out by the candidate supervised by a competent person.
+This person must not be a member of the formation team or the formator of the concerned candidate. - The exam papers plus copies of the last two public examination results, high school reports (last year at school) and references and other academic certificates are to be sent to the Rector of PRS no later than the date marked on the Exam; usually around the end of April.
+The Diagnostic papers upon arrival, are stored and then given as one batch to the markers.

-&lt;sup>1 Dates in this section were revised in 2014 to sit the introduction of the Propaedeutic period in 2015.
+&lt;sup>1 Dates in this section were revised in 2022 by the PRS Formation Board.

-- The Admission Board meets in the first week of July to peruse the received documents: English Entrance Exam, high school, tertiary and any other academic results. - A decision is made on each applicant.
+- The Admission Board meets in the first week of May to peruse the received documents: Diagnostic Test, high school, tertiary and any other academic results. - A decision is made on each applicant.

-Accepted: If the candidate has passed the English Entrance Examand has provided evidence that he/she is capable of studying at PRS.
+Accepted: If the candidate has passed the Diagnostic Test and has provided evidence that he/she is capable of studying at PRS.

-Declined: If the candidate has failed the English Entrance Examand/or has not provided sufficient evidence that he/she is capable of studying at PRS.
+Declined: If the candidate has failed the Diagnostic Test and/orhas not provided sufficient evidence that he/she is capable of studying at PRS.